ubaid4j/Cloud-Native-App-Spring-Boot/readme.md

 ----------
 - `git clone https://github.com/UbaidurRehman1/Cloud-Native-App-Spring-Boot`
 - `cd Cloud-Native-App-Spring-Boot/envcn`
-- `./run-multi-stage.sh` (it will run all tools which our services needs such as keycloak server, naming server, databases, zipkin, rabbitmq and elk-stack)
+- `./run-multi-stage.sh` (it will run all tools which our services needs such as keycloak server, discovery server, databases, zipkin, rabbitmq and elk-stack)
 - `cd ..`
 - `./run-multi-stage.sh` (it will up the micro-services)
 - [Access Web Client UI](http://localhost:3000)